csosto-pk/tls-suppress-intermediates/draft-kampanakis-tls-scas.md

 {{!TLS-FLAGS=I-D.ietf-tls-tlsflags}} with the 0xTBD1 flag set to 1 in
 its ClientHello message.

-To prevent a failed TLS connection, a client could choose not to send the flag if its list of ICAs hasn't been updated in a while or has any other reason to believe it does not include the ICAs for its peer.
+To prevent a failed TLS connection, a client MAY choose not to send the flag if its list of ICAs hasn't been updated in TBD3 time or has any other reason to believe it does not include the ICAs for its peer.

 A server that receives a value of 1 in the 0xTBD1 flag of a ClientHello